CampusLabs/time_only/README.md

-# TimeOfDay
+# TimeOnly

 A simple class for handling time and only time.
 No dates, no time zones, just good old time of day.
-At the moment, `TimeOfDay` only supports resolution to 1 second.
+At the moment, `TimeOnly` only supports resolution to 1 second.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'time_of_day'
+    gem 'time_only'

 And then execute: